Job search during COVID-19 is more competitive. Below are job search tips to reduce the impact of the COVID-19 pandemic

 - Countries around the world are offering relief.

 - Many countries are providing financial support packages and decreased tax rates.

-- There will probably be more job opportunities in Government, biotechnology, food and healthcare sectors, due to coronavirus.
+- There will probably be more job opportunities in Government, biotechnology, food and healthcare sectors.

 - Many governments are hiring 1000s to offer services to cope with COVID-19.

 - The travel and tourism industries seem to be most affected at this stage.
 So job hunting in these industries is extremely competitive.

-- Also, hospitality and retail are affected by coronavirus.
+- Also, hospitality and retail are affected by COVID-19.

 - Network, as networking will help you in the short term and long term.